gaillota/Hesdibi/README.md

 #### File storage platform, also known as DMS (Document Management System)
 ##### It helps you stay organized with all of your digitized paper-based documents on a daily basis.

+## Features
+The core feature of Hesdibi is to host and organize your paperless documents.
+You can :
+* Host files (PDF and Images for now)
+* Organize your files into folders
+* Send files by e-mail
+* Generate sharing links to let other people access the file(s) you choose
+* Create viewer user accounts and share them files

 ## Technologies
 * Symfony 2
 * Composer